Hguimaraes/gtzan.keras/README.md

 $ python app.py -t MODEL_TYPE -m ../models/PATH_TO_MODEL -s PATH_TO_SONG
 ```

-Where MODEL_TYPE = [ml, dl] for classical machine learning approach and for a deep learning approach, respectivly.
+Where MODEL_TYPE = [ml, dl] for classical machine learning approach and for a deep learning approach, respectively.

 Usage example: